paypaldev/PayPal-JavaScript-FullStack-Standard-Checkout-Sample/README.md

 # PayPal JavasScript (NodeJS) FullStack Standard Checkout

-This sample app shows you how to integrate PayPal into your JavasScript app for the [standard checkout(https://developer.paypal.com/docs/checkout/standard/integrate/) workflow.
+This sample app shows you how to integrate PayPal into your JavasScript app for the [standard checkout](https://developer.paypal.com/docs/checkout/standard/integrate/) workflow.

 ## Run this project

 You can run this project locally or inside of [Stackblitz](https://stackblitz.com/edit/paypal-js-standard-checkout-sample).

+In your terminal run:

+`npm start` and navigate to [http://localhost:9597/](http://localhost:9597/).

 ### Frontend